abcdesktopio/docs/opsdocs/docs/setup/vnc.md

 This is a getting started guide to understand how abcdesktop works, so we did not set a password to protect the VNC access.
 This is not the best practices guide for production installations.
-As we did not set a password to protect the VNC access, you have to confirm the uncrypted connection warning dialog box.
+As we did not set a password to protect the VNC access, you have to confirm the uncrypted connection warning dialog box and then press the `Continue` button.
-Press the Continue button.

 This is just an example to understand how abcdesktop works, so we did not set a password to protect the VNC access.